 $100 of gasoline down the drain (literally) and a $150 tow later, we had no one to blame but ourselves.
 We should have made sure we asked what type of fuel the Land Cruiser ran on.
 At least we did the smart thing and didn’t try to drive it anywhere; the lesson could have been a much more expensive one.

-8. Maximize daylight hours.
+9. Maximize daylight hours.

 Reindeer ran across the road twice right in front of us.
-One second sooner and we would have had dinner, and probably some injuries since the roads were iciest on this side of the island.
+One second sooner and we would have had dinner, and probably some injuries since the roads were iciest on the East Coast side of the island.

-10. Bring toilet paper.
+11. Bring toilet paper.

-Remember tip #4 about how sparse the gas stations are in some areas?
+Remember tip #8 about how sparse the gas stations are in some areas?
 And the self service gas stations are literally a tank and a credit card machine.
 It’s almost certain that you will need to pee on the side of the road at some point.
 And believe me, I can hold my bladder with the best of them.

-11. Have a back-up plan.
+12. Have a back-up plan.

-12. Know how to change a tire.
+13. Know how to change a tire.